 - Risk Management

 - Disaster Risk Management Frameworks

-- Disaster Management Plan
+- Risk Reduction Plans

 - Information Management in Disasters

 - Economics of Risk Management

 - Environmental Hazards and Human Health

-Public health is impacted via a wide spectrum of hazards ranging from physical, chemical and biological factors.
-When they interact with people and health system vulnerability factors, people health and lives become at risks.
+Public health is affected by a wide spectrum of hazards ranging from physical, chemical, and biological factors.
+When they interact with people and health system vulnerability factors, human health and lives become at risks.
 In order to minimize those risks, robust risk reduction measures need to be taken.

-The main objective of this course is to learn how to manage risks in the proper way that is suitable to human health and the environment.
+The main objective of this course is to learn how to manage risks in the proper way that is suitable to human and occupational health.